Affiliate links on Android Authority may earn us a commission. Learn more.

 In the past, LG used POLED displays in its own flagship smartphones like the Velvet and Wing.
 However, these panels fell slightly short of the competition in certain aspects like peak brightness and color gamut coverage.
 These shortfalls led to speculations that Samsung has a leg up over the competition, but the accuracy of these claims is anyone’s guess.

 So does that mean you should avoid POLED?
 Not quite — it’s still fundamentally OLED technology, which offers numerous advantages over IPS LCD.
-Moreover, you’ll mostly find POLED displays in mid-range and budget smartphones these days, where they should have no problem matching Samsung’s own lower-end AMOLED panels.
+You’ll mostly find POLED displays in mid-range and budget smartphones these days, where they should have no problem matching Samsung’s own lower-end AMOLED panels.
 As a relatively smaller player, LG may also offer more competitive pricing as compared to Samsung.
+And that may even make POLED viable sub-flagship smartphones trying to cut costs.

 Samsung’s AMOLED panels feature in the vast majority of flagship smartphones today.
 POLED is making a comeback in the mid-range market.